hotosm/docs/docs/dev-practices.md

 ##### Technical Roadmap

 - Higher level roadmap based on releases and milestones.
-- Managed on the Git repo hosting service (e.g. Github), linked in the README.
+- Managed on Github, linked in the README.
 - The roadmap should include:
   - Milestones (with optional dates) and issues linked to releases.
   - Releases labelled over the top, showing the anticipated next release date.